WBT-FM

-WBT-FM (99.3 MHz) is a commercial radio station licensed to Chester, South Carolina that primarily serves the western region of the Charlotte metropolitan area.
+WBT-FM (99.3 MHz) is a commercial radio station licensed to Chester, South Carolina, that primarily serves the western region of the Charlotte metropolitan area.
 The station is owned by Urban One.
 The station's programming primarily consists of simulcasts of the news/talk radio format of WBT in Charlotte.

 WBT-FM was first licensed, as WCMJ, on December 1, 1969.
 It broadcasts on 99.3 MHz with an effective radiated power (ERP) of 7,700 watts, using a tower nearly 600 ft in height above average terrain (HAAT).
 The transmitter is located 40 mi southwest of Charlotte, off Armenia Road in Chester.
 The station is also authorized to broadcast using the digital HD Radio format.

 Studios are located at One Julian Price Place on West Morehead Street, just west of Uptown Charlotte, co-located with the city's CBS affiliate WBTV, which previously had common ownership.

-Programming

-WBT-FM almost always simulcasts its AM sister, WBT (AM), although the two have occasionally carried separate programming.

 History

 Early years

 The station first went on the air in on July 28, 1969, as WCMJ, owned by the York-Clover Broadcasting Company.
 From 1978 to 1993, the station used the call letters WDZK and was known on the air as "K99" playing a format that, today would be considered adult top 40.